karfai/octranspo-api/README.md

 Stop information
 ----------------
-NOTE: These are informational queries to access stop information *regardless* of service period.
+NOTE: These are informational queries to access stop information **regardless** of service period.

 - /stops
   - Provides a list of all the stops in the database.
-Provides basic stop information (number, name, latitude and longitude). *achtung*: This is an expensive query that will take many seconds to return.
+Provides basic stop information (number, name, latitude and longitude). **Achtung**: This is an expensive query that will take many seconds to return.

 - /stops/:number
   - Provides details about a single stop associated with the stop number that appears in the physical signage for the stop.